tobbelobb/hp-mark/camera-calibration/README.md

 You will probably get an error the first time, because all the corners could not be identified in some, or all of your image(s).

-Look into the script `takeCalibrationStills.sh` and adjust each of the flags to `raspistill` until you get nice image quality.
+Look into the script `takeCalibrationStills.sh` and adjust each of the flags to `rpicam-still` until you get nice image quality.

 Take note of the `-fs/--framestart` flag.